 Pairing the Chase Sapphire Preferred with other Ultimate Rewards cards

-Another major advantage of the Chase Sapphire Preferred card is that Chase offers a suite of Ultimate Rewards cards that you can pair with it to boost your rewards earnings.
+Another major advantage of the Chase Sapphire Preferred card is that you can use it with other cards to complete the Chase trifecta and boost your rewards earnings.

-For example, the Chase Freedom® offers 5 percent cash back on rotating bonus categories that you activate each quarter (up to $1,500 per quarter).
-The Chase Freedom Unlimited® offers 1.5 percent cash back on every purchase.
-All of the rewards that you earn with these cards, including their sign-up bonuses, can be transferred as points to the Sapphire Preferred card.
-If you use the Freedom Unlimited for general purchases, the Sapphire Preferred for dining and travel and the Freedom for the rotating bonus category, you earn more points than you would with just one card.
+For example, the Chase Freedom Flex℠* offers 5% cash back on rotating bonus categories that you activate each quarter (up to $1,500 per quarter) and the Chase Freedom Unlimited* offers at least 1.5% cash back on all purchases.
+All the rewards you earn with these cards, including their sign-up bonuses, can be transferred to the Sapphire Preferred card and redeemed for travel with Chase at a 25 percent higher point value.
+If you use Freedom Unlimited for general purchases, the Sapphire Preferred for dining, online grocery shopping and travel, and the Freedom Flex for rotating bonus categories, you can easily cover a wide swath of your everyday and special occasion spending.

-The Ultimate Rewards cards compose one of the most valuable card combinations of any major rewards program.
-If you enjoy juggling cards to maximize rewards, Ultimate Rewards may be the program for you.
+These Ultimate Rewards cards create one of the most valuable card combinations of any major rewards program, so if you enjoy juggling cards to maximize rewards, Ultimate Rewards may be the program for you.

 How does the Sapphire Preferred compare to other travel cards?